 Craig Anderson (Sydney, Australia), Eivind Berge (Oslo, Norway), Peter Rothwell (Oxford, UK), Steve Phillips (Halifax, Canada), Else Sandset (Oslo, Norway), Nerses Sanossian (Los Angeles, USA), Jeff Saver (Los Angeles, USA)

 Trial Management Committee (Nottingham):

-Philip Bath (Chair), Di Havard (Trial Manager), Hayley Foster (Assistant Trial Manager), Harriet Howard (Trial Coordinator), Mark Dixon (National Paramedic), Polly Scutt (Statistician), Jason Appleton (Medic), Gemma Walker (Outcome Coordinator), Lee Haywood (Programming), Dawn Hazle (Data Administration), Wim Clarke (Finance), Patricia Robinson (Secretary)
+Philip Bath (Chair), Di Havard (Trial Manager), Pauline Hyman-Taylor (Trial Manager), Harriet Howard (Trial Coordinator), Mark Dixon (National Paramedic), Polly Scutt (Statistician), Jason Appleton (Medic), Hayley Gregory (Outcome Coordinator), Robert Gray (Outcome Coordinator), Christopher Lysons (Outcome Coordinator), Lee Haywood (Programming), Mark Sampson (Data Administration), Wim Clarke (Finance), Patricia Robinson (Secretary)

 Independent Data Monitoring Committee:

 Peter Sandercock (Chair; Edinburgh, UK): Kjell Asplund (Umeå, Sweden), Colin Baigent (Oxford, UK)

 Sandeep Ankolekar (Birmingham, UK), Marc Randall (Leeds, UK)

 Joanna Wardlaw (Chair; Edinburgh, UK): remaining members to be confirmed

 Written by Philip Bath, last updated by Mark Sampson, 14 June 2017